natkramarz/articles-rss/README.md

+# Overview
+The Application implements web scraping articles' titles and links from rss pages of Polish news websites.
+It runs every hour and updates a database with the articles.

 # TimerTrigger

 The function is triggered at minute 0 past every hour from 7 through 21 UTC (9 through 23 in the Polish Time Zone)

 # Storing Secrets in Azure Key Vault

-Connection string to mongodb cluster, database name and collection name are stored in an azure keyvault.
+For security reasons connection string to mongodb cluster, database name and collection name are stored in an azure keyvault.

 # Resources